marroe01284/CA-TASK/README.md

 List the key features of your project.

-- Log in, just press the log in button and it will direct you to the home screen, u can also type in ur mail adress and a password but it doesnt run it.
+- Log in, just press the log in button and it will direct you to the home screen, u can also type in your mail adress and a password but it doesnt run it.
 - the links in the navbar works so you can direct yourself to all the pages via the nav bar